zhangzoie/MFAN/README.md

-# Multi-level Feature Attention Network (MFAN) for Medical Image Segmentation
+# MFAN: Multi-level Feature Attention Network for Medical Image Segmentation

 This repository provides the official implementation of the paper: